Sound design: Theatre

 Sound design, as a distinct discipline, is one of the youngest fields in stagecraft, second only to the use of projection and other multimedia displays, although the ideas and techniques of sound design have been around almost since theatre started.
-Dan Dugan, working with three stereo tape decks routed to ten loudspeaker zones during the 1968–69 season of American Conservatory Theater (ACT) in San Francisco, was the first person to be called a sound designer.
+Dan Dugan, working with three stereo tape decks routed to ten loudspeaker zones during the 1968–69 season of American Conservatory Theater (ACT) in San Francisco, was the first person in the USA to be called a sound designer.

 A theatre sound designer is responsible for everything the audience hears in the performance space, including music, sound effects, sonic textures, and soundscapes.
 These elements are created by the sound designer, or sourced from other sound professionals, such as a composer in the case of music.
 Pre-recorded music must be licensed from a legal entity that represents the artist's work.
 This can be the artist themselves, a publisher, record label, performing rights organization or music licensing company.
 The theatre sound designer is also in charge of choosing and installing the sound system —speakers, sound desks, interfaces and convertors, playout/cueing software, microphones, radio mics, foldback, cables, computers, and outboard equipment like FX units and dynamics processors.

 Modern audio technology has enabled theatre sound designers to produce flexible, complex, and inexpensive designs that can be easily integrated into live performance.
 The influence of film and television on playwriting is seeing plays being written increasingly with shorter scenes, which is difficult to achieve with scenery but easily conveyed with sound.
 The development of film sound design is giving writers and directors higher expectations and knowledge of sound design.
 Consequently, theatre sound design is widespread and accomplished sound designers commonly establish long-term collaborations with directors.

 Musicals

-Sound design for musicals often focuses on the design and implementation of a sound reinforcement system that will fulfil the needs of the production.
+Sound design for musicals often focuses on the design and implementation of a sound reinforcement system that will fulfill the needs of the production.
 If a sound system is already installed in the performance venue, it is the sound designer's job to tune the system for the best use for a particular production.
 Sound system tuning employs various methods including equalization, delay, volume, speaker and microphone placement, and in some cases, the addition of new equipment.
 In conjunction with the director and musical director, if any, the sound reinforcement designer determines the use and placement of microphones for actors and musicians.
 The sound reinforcement designer ensures that the performance can be heard and understood by everyone in the audience, regardless of the shape, size or acoustics of the venue, and that performers can hear everything needed to enable them to do their jobs.
 While sound design for a musical largely focuses on the artistic merits of sound reinforcement, many musicals, such as Into the Woods also require significant sound scores (see Sound Design for Plays).
-Sound Reinforcement Design was recognized by the American Theatre Wing's Tony Awards with the Tony Award for Best Sound Design of a Musical until the 2014-15 season, later reinstating in the 2017-18 season.
+Sound Reinforcement Design was recognized by the American Theatre Wing's Tony Awards with the Tony Award for Best Sound Design of a Musical until the 2014–15 season, later reinstating in the 2017–18 season.